 Kamari is a small, seaside village in the southwest part of Santorini.
 Although Perissa and Kamari look very close together on a map, it’s approximately a 20-minute drive between the two villages.
 This is because Mesa Vouno Mountain (the mountain with Ancient Thira at the top) stands between the two villages.

 When researching the differences between Kamari and Perissa, we came to believe that Perissa was more for “backpackers” and Kamari was more for the “sophisticated.”
-After visiting both, we felt like it’s the exact opposite.
+After visiting both, we felt like it was the exact opposite.

 Although Perissa doesn’t enjoy nearly as many luxury hotels as Kamari, it generally felt more quiet, laid-back, and natural.
 Kamari seemed more congested, touristy, and expensive.
 However, if you’re looking for a bit more nightlife and action, Kamari will be more your scene.